sebastianbergmann/phploc/README.md

 ### Composer

 To add PHPLOC as a local, per-project dependency to your project, simply add a dependency on `phploc/phploc` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a development-time dependency on PHPLOC 2.0:
+Here is a minimal example of a `composer.json` file that just defines a development-time dependency on the latest stable version of PHPLOC:

     {
         "require-dev": {
-            "phploc/phploc": "2.0.*"
+            "phploc/phploc": "*"
         }
     }